Improved Random-Binning Exponent for Distributed Hypothesis Testing: Introduction

 In all schemes below, we fix a finite auxiliary set $\set{U}$ and a stochastic kernel $P_{U|X}$.
 Denote

-We sometimes add subscripts to specify the distribution under which entropies and mutual informations are computed, as in $I(U;Y)\Big|_Q$.
-When there is no subscript, it shall be understood that the quantity is computed under $P_{UXY}$.
+We sometimes add subscripts to mutual informations as in $I_Q(U;Y)$ to specify the distributions under which they are computed.
+When there are no subscripts, it shall be understood that they are computed under $P_{UXY}$.